Everything but the Girl: Extended hiatus

-In 2012, the band's first four albums were reissued by Edsel Records as "deluxe" double CDs, with demo recordings and other additional material.
+In 2012 the band's first four albums were reissued by Edsel Records as "deluxe" double CDs, with demo recordings and other additional material.
 At the time, Watt explained that Warner Music Group still maintained control over their back catalogue: "our big fear was that one day we'd wake up and they'd have reissued them, without telling us."; when the representative from Edsel, a company that specialises in reissued material, made contact, the couple decided that the time was appropriate.
 Additionally, Thorn stated that the thought of reforming the band and playing live filled her "with cold dread"—upon re-listening to the early Everything but the Girl records, Thorn experienced a sense of "Gosh, well, I'm not really that person any more."

-A second tranche of Demon/Edsel reissues, covering the four albums released between 1990 and 1994, was announced in September 2013.
+A second tranche of Demon/Edsel reissues, covering the four albums released from 1990 to 1994, was announced in September 2013.
 According to the Everything but the Girl website, "Once again, Ben and Tracey have helped at every stage of the process, sourcing demos, rarities and memorabilia for the releases."

-The band's final two albums, Walking Wounded and Temperamental were given the deluxe treatment and were reissued by Demon/Edsel on 4 September 2015.
+The band's latest two albums, Walking Wounded and Temperamental, were given the deluxe treatment and were reissued by Demon/Edsel on 4 September 2015.

 Watt paused his association with record labels and DJ activities to return to his folk-jazz singer-songwriter roots in 2014.
-His first solo album since 1983, Hendra was released on 14 April 2014.
+His first solo album since 1983, Hendra, was released on 14 April 2014.
 It featured collaborations with Bernard Butler, formerly of the band Suede, Berlin-based producer Ewan Pearson and David Gilmour of Pink Floyd.
 The album won the 'Best 'Difficult' Second Album' category at the AIM Independent Music Awards 2014.
 It was included at No 27 in Uncuts Top 75 Albums of 2014.
 He followed it up in 2016 with Fever Dream.
-It continued his relationship with Bernard Butler, and added guest cameos from MC Taylor of North Carolina folk-rock band, Hiss Golden Messenger, and Boston singer-songwriter Marissa Nadler.
+It continued his relationship with Bernard Butler, and added guest cameos from MC Taylor of North Carolina folk-rock band Hiss Golden Messenger and Boston singer-songwriter Marissa Nadler.
 It received a 9/10 review in Uncut magazine.
 In a four-star review, The Guardian said: 'In his early 50s, he is making some of the best music of his career.'

 In addition to solo music projects, both Thorn and Watt have written books.
-Thorn's 2013 memoir, Bedsit Disco Queen, covers a significant portion of the history of Everything but the Girl as a band.
+Thorn's 2013 memoir Bedsit Disco Queen covers a significant portion of the history of Everything but the Girl as a band.

-In July 2017, Everything but the Girl reclaimed the rights to eight of their albums, plus the American rights to Temperamental and Walking Wounded from Warner Music Group; this catalogue will now be distributed through Chrysalis Records under licence from Watt's Strange Feeling label.
+In July 2017 Everything but the Girl reclaimed the rights to eight of their albums, plus the American rights to Temperamental and Walking Wounded from Warner Music Group; this catalogue will now be distributed through Chrysalis Records under licence from Watt's Strange Feeling label.